International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/RulesOfProcedure/rules-of-procedure.md

 The audit report shall include at least the following information:
 * a. the subject matter of the audit;
 * b. a description of the timing and scope of the audit, including the locations and premises where the audit was conducted;
-* c. a brief description ( a few sentences or keywords) of the implementation of each IDS requirement;
+* c. a brief description (a few sentences or keywords) of the implementation of each IDS requirement;
 * d. the reasoned assessment regarding the fulfillment or non-compliance of the individual IDS requirements for the certification level concerned;
 * e. the measures by which the evaluation facility has verified the fulfillment, in particular information on the evaluation method pursuant to § 3.3 paras.
 2 to 6 and - if necessary for understanding - a justification for its use;
 * f. the indication of the certificates to be recognized as well as a statement on the evaluation of the interaction of the components;
 * g. a justification of the equivalence of certificates to be recognized within the meaning of § 4.5.
 * h. the overall result with regard to the fulfillment or non-fulfillment of the IDS requirements for a specific certification level;
-* i.the justification of the overall result;
+* i. the justification of the overall result;
 * j. a list of the audited documentation;
 * k. the declaration of the applicant in accordance with section 3.2(3);
 * l. the declaration of the evaluator that he has met the requirements of these Rules of Procedure for independence and impartiality and that there is no cause for concern of bias.